ellennickles/code-your-way-s23/README.md

 ### Learning Objectives
 Upon completion of this course, we will be able to:
-- identity gaps in our understanding about coding concepts for further review and practice;
+- identify gaps in our understanding about coding concepts for further review and practice;
 - explain techniques to debug and refactor our programs;
 - apply these techniques to troubleshoot and optimize existing or new code;
 - track and store revisions to our programs using a dedicated version control system;